redcican/Python-Exercise/README.md

     We will pass an array of two numbers.
 Return the sum of those two numbers and all numbers between them.
 The lowest number will not always come first.

+* Challenge 29

+    Compare two arrays and return a new array with any items only found in one of the two given arrays, but not both.
+In other words, return the symmetric difference of the two arrays.